 If the FB pin voltage is below 0.9V (power-up or output short-circuit conditions) the sync function is disabled.
-This allows the frequency foldback to operate to avoid and hazardous conditions for the SW pin.
+This allows the frequency foldback to operate to avoid any hazardous conditions for the SW pin.

 If the synchronization signal is present during Burst Mode operation, synchronization will occur during the burst portion of the output waveform.
-Synchronizing the LT1976 during Burst Mode operation may alter the natural burst frequency which can lead to jitter and increased ripple in the burst waveform.
-Synchronizing the LT1976B during pulse skip operation may also increase output ripple.
+Synchronization the LT1977 during Burst Mode operation may alter the natural burst frequency which can lead to jitter and increased ripple in the burst waveform.